yazonnile/svelidation/readme.md

     - `2`: allow input events after first validation run

 - `presence: string`
   - Default inputs presence.
-If we set it to `required` - all inputs will be validated as required.
+If we set it to `required` - all inputs will be validated as required by default

 - `trim: boolean`
   - allow validator trim textual values before check
-  - *(!!!) it doesn't trim value itself, just for check*
+  - *(!!!) it doesn't trim value itself, just for check purpose*

-Use `validateOnEvents`, `clearErrorsOnEvents` and `listenInputEvents` options to be more precise in validation behavior
+- `includeAllEntries: boolean`
+  - By default validation works for entries that were assigned with inputs by `use` svelte directive.
+This option makes possible to validate ALL entries in validation

-`presence` and `trim` as validation options could be overrides by any input for itself
+`validateOnEvents`, `clearErrorsOnEvents`, `presence` and `trim` behavior could be overrides by any input for itself ([check here](#createEntry))

 # validation level API
 ```js